snowplow/documentation/docs/tutorials/migrating-your-ga4-data-to-snowplow/index.md

 This step is optional, and is only if you wish to import the data into Snowflake.
 If you do not wish to import the data, you can skip this step.
 Provide the following parameters:
-- `Region`: The region in which your Snowflake account is located
 - `Account identifier`: The account identifier for your Snowflake account
+- `Warehouse name`: The name of the warehouse that you would like to use to import the data
+- `Role name`: The name of the role that you would like to use to import the data (Must be ACCOUNTADMIN or have the global CREATE INTEGRATION privilege)
+- `Database name`: The name of the database that you would like to the new table to be created in
+- `Snowflake schema name`: The name of the schema that you would like to the new table to be created in
+- `Snowflake table name`: The name of the table that will be created (import will fail if this table already exists)
 - `Storage integration name`: The name you would like to give the storage integration that will be created
 - `Stage name`: The name you would like to give the stage that will be created
-- `Warehouse name`: The name of the warehouse that you would like to use to import the data
-- `Database name`: The name of the database that you would like to the new table to be created in
-- `Schema name`: The name of the schema that you would like to the new table to be created in
+- `GCS bucket to export to`: The name of a GCS bucket to use as part of the import.
+This must exist and be in the same location as the BigQuery table.
-- `Table name`: The name of the table that will be created
+- `Your preferred filename`: This will be the filename of the object created in the GCS bucket.
+Ensure you include the suffix `.json.gz` in the filename.

 Then click `Run import` and the data will be imported to Snowflake.
-The data will be imported to the table that you specified in the `Table name` field.
-If the table already exists, it will be dropped and recreated.
+The data will be imported to the table that you specified in the `Snowflake table name` field.